Top Nurse Practitioner Programs in Alaska

 Concentration: Psychiatric Mental Health Nurse Practitioner - Online & Campus Based - Visit Website

-The University of Alaska Anchorage's Master of Science in Nursing Science offers a specialized Psychiatric Mental Health Nurse Practitioner concentration designed for advanced nursing professionals.
-This rigorous hybrid program prepares students to provide comprehensive mental health care across the lifespan.
-Requiring a 3.0 GPA and an active RN license, the program combines online coursework with strategic clinical experiences throughout Alaska.
-Graduates are eligible to take national certification exams, positioning them for advanced practice roles in psychiatric and mental health nursing settings.
+The University of Alaska Anchorage's Master of Science in Nursing Science Psychiatric Mental Health Nurse Practitioner concentration provides a comprehensive hybrid program for advanced nursing professionals.
+Requiring a 3.0 GPA and active RN license, this 33-credit curriculum delivers extensive mental health care training across patient lifespans.
+Strategic clinical experiences throughout Alaska complement online coursework, preparing graduates for national certification and advanced practice roles.
+The program offers flexible learning options, emphasizing professional development in psychiatric and mental health nursing settings.

 • Hybrid program delivery